Energy hubs explained: definition, how it works, why it matters

 1. On-site EMS / local controller

-The on-site EMS (also called local controller) consists of a gateway box connected directly to the generation units, storage systems, consumption points and metering points.
-It reads-out data from the different meters, communicates this data to the cloud EMS, receives back control commands and controls the different units.
+The on-site EMSWant to learn more about on-site EMS?
+We recommend you to read “What is an on-site Energy Management System (EMS)?”. (also called local controller) consists of a gateway box connected directly to the generation units, storage systems, consumption points and metering points.
+It reads-out data from the different meters, communicates this data to the Energy Hub Platform (also called “hub EMS” or “cloud EMS”), receives back control commands and controls the different units.

-It also serves as a fallback in case connectivity to the hub EMS is lost.
+It also serves as a fallback in case connectivity to the Energy Hub Platform is lost.
 In some cases, it can also optimize flows “behind-the-meter”.

-This cloud software receives the real-time measurement data from the on-site EMSs.
+This cloud platform receives the real-time measurement data from the on-site EMSs.
 It uses complex algorithms to ensure the hub remains balanced within collective capacity limits, optimizes energy distribution, and prioritizes renewable energy.
-The cloud EMS also considers the merit order and sends control commands to steer assets as needed.
+The EH Platform also considers the merit order and sends control commands to steer assets as needed.

 III.
 Case studies